Felecort/determinant_parallel/README.md

-# Сalculation of the determinant of the matrix using the modified Gauss method
+# Сalculation determinant of the matrix using the modified Gauss method

 ## Method idea
 Bringing the matrix to an upper-triangular appearance